redhat-performance/quads/README.md

 * **Foreman Systems Validation** ensures that no target systems in your environment are marked for build.
 * **VLAN Network Validation** ensures that all the backend interfaces in your isolated VLANs are reachable via fping

-All of these validations are run from `/opt/quads/quads/tools/validate_env.py` and we also ship a few useful tools to help you figure out validation failures.
+All of these validations are run from `--validate-env` and we also ship a few useful tools to help you figure out validation failures.

-`/opt/quads/quads/tools/validate_env.py` is run from cron, see our [example cron entry](cron/quads)
+`--validate-env` is run from cron, see our [example cron entry](cron/quads)

 ### Troubleshooting Steps
 You should run through each of these steps manually to determine what systems/networks might need attention of automated validation does not pass in a reasonable timeframe.
 Typically, `admin_cc:` will receieve email notifications of trouble hosts as well.